WIKA-Group/javascript_parsers/docs/contributors/codec-development.md

    - Reuse helpers in `packages/parsers/src/codecs/tulip3/messages/` for decoding alarms, registers, and spontaneous messages.
    - Add new helpers when the protocol introduces message types outside the existing enums.
    - Keep return shapes aligned with the Valibot schemas (`packages/parsers/src/schemas`).
+  - Throw raw `Error` objects (or emit warnings via the shared helpers) when decoding failures occur.
+The parser runtime automatically catches them and prefixes the message with the codec identifier, so you don't need to prepend the codec name yourself.

 4. **Add downlink encoders when needed**
    - Extend the codec return type with an `encode` function.